 This is advanced programming to enable downloadable contents with IAP.

 A sample app consists of three episodes.
 Episode1 is free, Episode2 and Episode3 are to be payed.
-Once payed, the image files of Episode2 or Episode3 is downloaded from an Internet server iap_badger is well known library of Corona SDK.
+Once payed, the image files of Episode2 or Episode3 is downloaded from an Internet server iap_badger is well known library of Solar2D.
 It supports apple, google and amazon Sample app

 this sample uses IAP Badgear so that you can test IAP function with Corona simulator with dummy product IDs.